tkareine/chnode/README.md

 instructions][nodejs-verifying-binaries]), and extract them to `~/.nodes`.

-Note that macOS performs Malware check on manually downloaded files by default.
-You can bypass the check by removing Apple's extended file attribute for the binary installation package.
+Note that macOS performs malware check on manually downloaded files by default.
+You can bypass the check by removing Apple's quarantine extended file attribute for the binary installation package.
 Before you do this, you should verify the checksum of the package.
-If the checksum matches, then proceed to extract the package.
-Example of removing the quarantine extended attribute from the package and extracting it:
+If the checksum matches, then proceed to remove the extended file attribute and extract the package.
+An example of removing the attribute from the package and extracting the package:

 ``` shell
 xattr -d com.apple.quarantine ~/Downloads/node-v25.1.0-darwin-arm64.tar.gz